Newspaper Page Text

 Organizations in the City regard

-less whether they be social o
+less whether they be social oi

-church groups, this wa§ done to
+church groups, this was done to

-insuré a cross-section of the com
+insure a cross-section of the com

 munity.
 The administratvie Sec